dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-overview.md

 ## Limitations

-- **State stores:** For the {{% dapr-latest-version cli="true" %}} beta release of Dapr Workflow, using the NoSQL databases as a state store results in limitations around storing internal states.
+- **State stores:** As of the 1.12.0 beta release of Dapr Workflow, using the NoSQL databases as a state store results in limitations around storing internal states.
 For example, CosmosDB has a maximum single operation item limit of only 100 states in a single request.

-- **Horizontal scaling:** For the {{% dapr-latest-version cli="true" %}} beta release of Dapr Workflow, if you scale out Dapr sidecars or your application pods to more than 2, then the concurrency of the workflow execution drops.
+- **Horizontal scaling:** As of the 1.12.0 beta release of Dapr Workflow, if you scale out Dapr sidecars or your application pods to more than 2, then the concurrency of the workflow execution drops.
 It is recommended to test with 1 or 2 instances, and no more than 2.

 ## Watch the demo